SergioChan96/Chinese_OCR/README.md

 # Steps for Project
 1. Convert image to grayscale
 2. Bounding box for individual characters
 3. Cut individual characters out
-4. Apply hough transform to get max values
-5. Build dictionary of characters
+4. Build dictionary of characters
-6. Get hough transform of dictionary characters
-7. Compare max values of both
+5. Compare both

+# Ideas for transformation and comparing
+- Use SIFT to compare images
+- make combination of filters to detect edges and corners

 # Future tasks that could be done but arent necessary
 - Train neural network to do the same task without filters